 Ability to Keep Residents Mobile

-This tells you the number of hospitalizations per thousand days of patient care.
-There is typically a correlation between staying out of the hospital and the overall quality of nursing home care.
+This is the number of hospitalizations per thousand days of patient care.
+There is generally a correlation between avoiding hospitalizations and the quality of long-term care.

 Short-term Care: Rehospitalizations

 In Aspen Park of Cascadia, 14.54 Percentage of Residents Rehospitalized

 This datapoint measures the number of rehospitalizations per thousand days of short-term care.

 Short-term Care: ER Visits

 In Aspen Park of Cascadia, 13.4 Percentage of Patients

 This tells you the number of emergency room visits per 1,000 days of short-term care.
 There is a correlation between keeping patients out of the emergency room and the quality of rehabilitation.